-The main functions centred in the GSO are the publication and distribution of literature, financial controls, Group registry, production of SHARE and Roundabout, co-ordination of national events, professional exhibitions and conferences, the co-ordination of AA's national Conference, maintaining service databases, for example the prison sponsor listing, supporting and organising the work of the General Service Board.
+The main functions centred in the GSO are the publication and distribution of literature, financial controls, group registry, production of SHARE and Roundabout, co-ordination of national events, professional exhibitions and conferences, the co-ordination of AA's national Conference, maintaining service databases, for example the prison sponsor listing, supporting and organising the work of the General Service Board.
 All these functions are based on sound business principles.

-GSO is the centre of communication for over 4,000 Groups, 133 Intergroups, including 7 in Continental European Region and 16 Regions in Great Britain and Continental Europe (as at autumn 2010).
+GSO is the centre of communication for over 4,000 groups, 133 intergroups, including 7 in Continental European Region and 16 regions in Great Britain and Continental Europe (as at autumn 2010).

-The GSO serves as the European information Centre and as such communicates on a regular basis with other General Service Offices in most of Europe and organises the biennial European Service Meeting which brings together representatives from those countries to share service experience to help carry the message within the growing Fellowship in Europe.
+The GSO serves as the European Information Centre, and as such communicates on a regular basis with other General Service Offices in most of Europe.
+Organises the biennial European Service Meeting which brings together representatives from European countries to share service experience to help carry the message within the growing Fellowship in Europe.
 Communication with the AA service structures throughout the world is also regularly maintained.

-Northern and Southern Service Offices
+Northern and Southern Service Office

-The two satellite offices of the General Service Office - The Northern Service Office (NSO) and the Southern Service Office (SSO), which were set up in 1998 - provide a more localised service to the Fellowship and serve to smooth the flow of information from and to the Groups, Intergroups, Regions, GSO and the General Service Board.
+The two satellite offices of the General Service Office - the Northern Service Office (NSO) and the Southern Service Office (SSO), which were set up in 1998 - provide a more localised service to the Fellowship and serve to smooth the flow of information from and to the groups, intergroups, regions, GSO and the General Service Board.